<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3>HTTP POST XML data (application/xml content-type)</h3>

-<p>When API POST required data in XML format then you have to specify (application/xml) content type.
-Below is the example of HTTP POST with XML data.</p><pre class="crayon-plain-tag">POST https://myserver.com/api/customer
+<p>When an API POST requires data in XML format, you have to specify (application/xml) content type.
+Below is an example of HTTP POST with XML data.</p><pre class="crayon-plain-tag">POST https://myserver.com/api/customer

 Content-Type: application/xml